habibcilmd-cardiologist/dr-cil/content/en/services/tavi/index.md

 {{< /alert >}}

 TAVI (Transcatheter Aortic Valve Implantation) is a procedure where a new aortic valve is placed via catheter without open-heart surgery in patients with severe aortic stenosis.
 This revolutionary treatment offers a life-saving option, especially for elderly patients with high surgical risk.
-TAVI is successfully performed at experienced centers in Turkey, and interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in this field.
+TAVI is successfully performed at experienced centers in Turkey.

 ## What is TAVI?